demirerburak/Depression_of_Students/README.md

 ## 📌 Dataset Notice

-This project uses the Titanic dataset from Kaggle.
+This project uses the Student Depression dataset from Kaggle.